bbrewington/docs.getdbt.com/website/docs/faqs/Troubleshooting/long-sessions-cloud-cli.md

 To cancel an active session, use the `Ctrl + Z` shortcut.

 To learn more about the `dbt invocation` command, see the [dbt invocation command reference](/reference/commands/invocation).

+Alternatively, you can reattach to your existing session with <code>dbt reattach</code> and then press <code>Control-C</code> and choose to cancel the invocation.